Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Regression

 Support Vector Regression Model is a special type of Support Vector Machine Model which is used for predicting continuous values (regression tasks).
+Support Vector Regression Model

 ### Decision Tree